3scale/porta/fedora-manual-setup.md

 ### Rails cache (Memcached)

-If available, Redis will use [Memcached](https://www.memcached.org) for caching.
+If available, Rails and Redis will use [Memcached](https://www.memcached.org) for caching.
 Installing it is completely optional but still recommended.
 We recommend running memcached in a [Podman](https://podman.io/) container:

 ```
 podman run -d -p 11211:11211 memcached